A song specific in content and tone to a character from an anime, often sung by the character's voice performerusually

 - Mercedes Lackey's talents as lyricist as well as a fantasy writer allowed her to create image songs for several of the characters from her novels, most notably Tarma, Kethry, Idra and Vanyel in the Heralds of Valdemar novels.

 - Super Sentai releases yearly Image Album songs by the heroes ever since Abaranger, with variable degrees of singing.
 Gekiranger had villains Rio and Mele be such major characters that they too got to sing.

 - Even before that, there were Sentai image songs-not usually sung by the characters, usually done by anime singers such as MoJo or Isao Sasaki.
 The villain songs were usually done up until the 90s by vocal trio Koorogi '73.

-- Some Sentai characters did perform their own image songs, however.
-These characters include Goggle Pink, Blue Dolphin and Black Condor (the last one even plays out in the middle of his Crowning Moment Of Awesome).
-There were also an album named Sentai Heroine that include most female rangers' and villainess(include Bandora) songs sung by their actors from 90 to Gaoranger.
+- Some Sentai characters did perform their own image songs, including Goggle Pink, Blue Dolphin and Black Condor.
+There was also an album named Sentai Heroine that included most of the female rangers' and villainesses' (including Bandora) songs sung by their actors from 90 to Gaoranger.